Sermon: How to Pray

 In this week’s lessons, we learn three great principles of prayer, and how we can pray with confidence.

-What is the third principle of prayer?
-Explain what this means.
+What is the second principle of prayer?
+Why is it necessary?

 Application: How much time do you spend in prayer praising the Lord for who He is, asking for the Lord’s help and blessing for other people, and making requests of him for yourself?

 Key Point: This means, of course, that prayer is for believers only.
 It is not for the heathen.
 It is not for the atheist.
 It is not for the good man who nevertheless regards Jesus as nothing more than a man, as worth little more than an example.
 Prayer is for Christians, and it is for Christians exclusively.

 2Reuben A. Torrey, The Power of Prayer (Grand Rapids, MI: Zondervan, 1955), 76-77.